d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 $$\log\,P(w_c \mid \mathcal{W}_o) = \mathbf{u}_c^\top \bar{\mathbf{v}}_o - \log\,\left(\sum_{i \in \mathcal{V}} \exp\left(\mathbf{u}_i^\top \bar{\mathbf{v}}_o\right)\right).$$

-Through differentiation, we can compute the logarithm of the conditional probability of the gradient of any context word vector $\mathbf{v}_{o_i}$($i = 1, \ldots, 2m$) in the formula above.
+Through differentiation, we can obtain its gradient with respect to any context word vector $\mathbf{v}_{o_i}$($i = 1, \ldots, 2m$) as

 $$\frac{\partial \log\, P(w_c \mid \mathcal{W}_o)}{\partial \mathbf{v}_{o_i}} = \frac{1}{2m} \left(\mathbf{u}_c - \sum_{j \in \mathcal{V}} \frac{\exp(\mathbf{u}_j^\top \bar{\mathbf{v}}_o)\mathbf{u}_j}{ \sum_{i \in \mathcal{V}} \text{exp}(\mathbf{u}_i^\top \bar{\mathbf{v}}_o)} \right) = \frac{1}{2m}\left(\mathbf{u}_c - \sum_{j \in \mathcal{V}} P(w_j \mid \mathcal{W}_o) \mathbf{u}_j \right).$$

-We then use the same method to obtain the gradients for other word vectors.
-Unlike the skip-gram model, we usually use the context word vector as the representation vector for a word in the CBOW model.
+The gradients for the other word vectors can be obtained in the same way.
+Unlike the skip-gram model,
+the continuous bag of words model typically uses context word vectors as the word representations.

 ## Summary

-* A word vector is a vector used to represent a word.
-The technique of mapping words to vectors of real numbers is also known as word embedding.
+* Word vectors are vectors used to represent words, and can also be considered as feature vectors or representations of words.
+The technique of mapping words to real vectors is called word embedding.
-* Word2vec includes both the continuous bag of words (CBOW) and skip-gram models.
-The skip-gram model assumes that context words are generated based on the center word.
-The CBOW model assumes that the center word is generated based on the context words.
+* The word2vec tool contains both the skip-gram  and continuous bag of words models.
+* The skip-gram model assumes that a word can be used to generate its surrounding words in a text sequence; while the continuous bag of words model assumes that a center word is generated based on its surrounding context words.

 ## Exercises

-1. What is the computational complexity of each gradient?
-If the dictionary contains a large volume of words, what problems will this cause?
+1. What is the computational complexity for calculating each gradient?
+What could be the issue if the dictionary size is huge?
-1. There are some fixed phrases in the English language which consist of multiple words, such as "new york".
-How can you train their word vectors?
-Hint: See section 4 in the Word2vec paper :cite:`Mikolov.Sutskever.Chen.ea.2013`.
+1. Some fixed phrases in English consist of multiple words, such as "new york".
+How to train their word vectors?
+Hint: See section 4 in the word2vec paper :cite:`Mikolov.Sutskever.Chen.ea.2013`.
-1. Use the skip-gram model as an example to think about the design of a word2vec model.
-What is the relationship between the inner product of two word vectors and the cosine similarity in the skip-gram model?
-For a pair of words with close semantical meaning, why it is likely for their word vector cosine similarity to be high?
+1. Let us reflect on the word2vec design by taking the skip-gram model as an example.
+What is the relationship between the inner product of two word vectors in the skip-gram model and the cosine similarity?
+For a pair of words with similar semantics, why may the cosine similarity of their word vectors (trained by the skip-gram model) be high?

 [Discussions](https://discuss.d2l.ai/t/381)